thebravyone/evepaste-js/README.md

   - **`quantity`** (number, optional): The quantity of the item.
   - **`volume`** (number, optional): The volume in m³.

-  Note: `quantity` and `volume` are optional fields and will only be included if they can be inferred from the input data. **If neither is parsed, the line will be marked as failed**.
+  > Note: `quantity` and `volume` are optional fields and will only be included if they can be inferred from the input data.
+If neither is parsed, the line will be marked as failed.

 - `failed` (Array): An array of strings representing lines that could not be parsed.